okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ### Use the Brands API

-The [Brands API](/docs/reference/api/brands/) is a feature (currently in Early Access) that allows you to set icons, images, and colors across your Okta-hosted sign-in widget, error pages, email templates, and End-User Dashboard all at once, without needing to set a customized Okta URL domain.
+The [Brands API](/docs/reference/api/brands/) is a feature (currently in Early Access) that allows you to set icons, images, and colors across your Okta-hosted sign-in page, error pages, email templates, and end-user dashboard all at once, without needing to set a customized Okta URL domain.
 To find out more about this feature and how to use it, see [Customize your Okta experience with the Brands API](/docs/guides/customize-themes).

-### Bypass the Custom Sign-In Page
+### Bypass the custom sign-in page

 Use the `/login/default` backdoor sign-in URL to bypass the custom sign-in page.
 If, for example, something goes wrong with your customizations and your sign-in page won't load, add `/login/default` to the end of your Okta URL to bring up the default sign-in page and enter your credentials: